Nursing - Accelerated BSN

 Students with earned baccalaureate degrees*

-Students with earned baccalaureate degrees or higher must have earned credits in the following courses:
+Students must have an earned baccalaureate degrees or higher and must have earned credits in the following courses:

 - English I & II

 - Ethics (waived for Stockton graduates with a Health Science degree)

 - Pathophysiology* Recommended

 A GPA of 3.5 and no less than a C in all required science courses taken at Stockton are desired for admission.
 Required science courses taken at schools other than Stockton should be a grade of B or higher.
 Science courses must be 5 years old or less for transfer.
 All transcripts will be evaluated on an individual basis.